The Most Affordable Electric Cars 2021

 Purchase price is often a stumbling block for would-be EV buyers.
-Thankfully, we’ve compiled a list of some of the cheapest, recommended models to make it easier.
+Thankfully, we’ve compiled a list of some of the cheapest, recommended electric car models to make it easier.

-But electric cars have historically been more expensive to buy than their petrol or diesel counterparts – and even with government grants, there’s still a cost penalty involved in opting for an EV.
+But electric cars have historically been more expensive to buy than their petrol or diesel counterparts.
+Even with government grants, there’s still a cost penalty involved in opting for an EV.
 That’s where this guide steps in, listing the cheapest electric cars you can purchase today.

 Advances in battery and electric motor technology mean that affordable electric cars are getting better all the time.
 Take a look at something like the first Nissan Leaf, which cost over £30,000 when new and would barely cover 100 miles on a charge.